 An anti-Semitic outbreak in Japan has seen over 200 copies of Anne Frank’s diaries in the countries libraries damaged and defaced.
 During the last war, Japan and Nazi Germany were close allies.
-Police are continuing to investigate all possibilities for the outbreaks.
+Police are continuing to investigate all possibilities.

 Japanese police have confirmed that a 36-year-old man in Tokyo has been arrested for the vandalism.
 “It is unknown why the books were targeted by him,” a spokesman stated today.

 Otto Frank, Carol Ann Lee